Seegnify/EmbeddedML/README.md

 ## Training

-A complete reference implementations for a single or multi-process training can be found in folder `examples` as well as in the full test.
-To train in a single process run the training loop in single an executable.
-To train in a multi-process mode compile the model as shared object `.so` and start the master and worker proceses.
-To train in a distributed mode run the workers on multiple machines and point the workers to the server machine with the master process.
+A complete reference implementation for single or multi-process training can be found in the `examples` folder as well as in the full test suite.
+To train in a single process, run the training loop within a single executable.
+To train in a multi-process mode, compile the model as a shared object `(.so)` and start the master and worker processes.
+To train in distributed mode, run the workers on multiple machines and point them to the server machine hosting the master process.

-In the example below the master process listens to workers on port 2020.
-The workers are connecting to `localhost` on port 2020.
-A single worker by default utilizes all cores and assignes one traning instance to each core.
+In the example below, the master process listens to workers on port 2020.
+The workers connect to `localhost` on port `2020`.
+By default, a single worker utilizes all available cores and assigns one training instance to each core.

 Start the master process on port 2020 and store the model in my.graph: